fluent-plugins-nursery/fluent-plugin-watch-objectspace/README.md

 fluent-plugin-watch-process is useful cron/batch process monitoring, In contrast to it, fluent-plugin-watch-objectspace is focused on used plugin's resource usage especially object and memory.

+### Why is alpine not supported?

+Because alpine adopts Busybox by default, top -p or alternative ps -q is not supported.

 ## Copyright

 * Copyright(c) 2021- Kentaro Hayashi